We ranked all nine Star Wars film scores from worst to best. Which is your favourite?

 #7 / Episode VIII: The Last Jedi (2017)

 The middle film of the most recent trilogy saw Williams build on an arsenal of new themes he introduced in The Force Awakens.
-There is rather less looking over the shoulder to ‘classic’ themes, though a much-anticipated ‘reunion’ of siblings Luke and Leia sees the return of the composer’s 1983 theme for the pair.
+There is rather less looking over the shoulder to ‘classic’ themes in this one.
+That said, a much-anticipated ‘reunion’ of siblings Luke and Leia sees the return of the composer’s 1983 theme for the pair.
 Action music is rife, but not trivial; Williams seems to have been much-inspired and revels in it.

 There’s lightness and brevity, too, with memorable new music for the resistance fighter Rosie, an unusual casino scene and rollicking music for a chase on horse-like creatures called ‘Fathiers’.